The Junior League of Pasadena (JLP) is the premiere training organization for women in Pasadena!

 The Junior League of Pasadena Annual Training Program – This series of seminars and trainings produced by the JLP’s Training Committee help JLP members develop skills that will benefit them not only in their League and volunteer roles, but also in work and their family life.
 Trainings are held in three areas: League, Leadership and Life.

 General Membership Meetings are held monthly in Pasadena and provide training and general League information in a large group setting.
 Speakers are often brought in to educate, inform and inspire.

 Regional Conferences hosted by rotating Leagues in the Southwest Region serve to train Junior League leaders and members interested in becoming leaders on various topics ranging from effective leadership to health and wellness.
 Regional Conferences usually include presentations and keynote speeches from the Association of Junior Leagues International (AJLI) as well as current newsmakers and trendsetters.

 Placements are a source of training by their nature.
 Volunteers can receive a variety of training in each placement opportunity.
 Members have the opportunity to select from various placement positions available each year to impact their own training goals.

-Provisional Year teaches the newest members about the JLP and the importance and impact of our community involvement.
+New Member Year (1st year) teaches the newest members about the JLP and the importance and impact of our community involvement.